1.Preface

 Disconnected Card

-Archive: If checked, RedSync archives the Card.
+Archive: If checked, RedSync archives the disconnected Trello card.

-Refer to Archive Manager.
+Refer to the Archive Manager.

 Create New Card for Closed Issue